DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/segmentation_procedure.rst

 After segmentation, you can use the result in following ways.

 1. Use center point of the segments as the 2D positions of object.
 Estimate 3d positions using reconstruct node.
-Use these 2D poses or 3D poses to determin picking positions
+Use these 2D poses or 3D poses to determine picking positions
-2. Use scene crop to devide a scene point cloud into a vector of point clouds, each contains point cloud of one object
+2. Use scene crop to divide a scene point cloud into a vector of point clouds, each contains point cloud of one object
 3. More.

 Tunning Segmentation Parameters for Better result